-• Live individuals of Cenchrus ciliaris and/or C. setiger were recorded from six of the rehabilitation transects (along five of the line transects, and in a single strip-transect; see Table 5.4).
-In contrast, Cenchrus spp. were recorded from a single analogue site (within the strip-transect at BHPPA-30).
+• Live individuals of Cenchrus ciliaris and/or C. setiger were recorded from five of the rehabilitation transects (along five of the line transects; see Table 5.4).
+In contrast, Cenchrus spp. were recorded from a two analogue sites: along the line intercept transect at BHPPA-30, and within the strip-transect at BHPPA-23.